 - HELOC: Interest rates on a HELOC will be set individually by each financial institution.
 They tend to be variable, which means that the interest rate a borrower pays throughout the life of the loan can fluctuate.
 It is also based on a number of factors, including the Prime Rate, overall loan amounts and additional credit qualifications of the borrower.

 - Personal line of credit: The interest rate for a personal line of credit will also be set by each individual lender, and these also tend to be variable rates in most cases.
 First Republic Bank’s Personal Line of Credit, however, is available at low fixed rates, meaning the interest rate that a borrower pays will remain constant throughout the life of the loan.
 Rates on a personal line of credit may also be based on characteristics like loan amount and borrower qualifications.
 Overall, though, personal lines of credit tend to have lower interest rates than other products — like student loan refinancing products, personal loans and credit cards — which makes them an excellent option for consolidating other debts or paying for big purchases that may exceed typical monthly expenses.
-At First Republic, for example, a typical personal line of credit APR typically runs anywhere from 2.25% to 3.50% with discounts.

 Terms and conditions